LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 inside inner loops.

-For the RAJA version of the matrix transpose kernel above, we define the type of the ``RAJA::LocalArray`` used for matrix entries in a tile:
+For the RAJA version of the matrix transpose kernel above, we define the type of the ``RAJA::LocalArray`` used for matrix entries in a tile and create an object to represent it:

 .. literalinclude:: ../../../../examples/tut_matrix-transpose-local-array.cpp
    :start-after: // _mattranspose_localarray_start